Royal Ascot 2020 Results Day 5 – Frankie King of Royal Ascot For Seventh Time

 |2nd||Dreams Of Dreams||8/1|

 Campanelle won the Queen Mary Stakes at 9/2 second favourite for Dettori and Wesley Ward, another trainer based in the United States.
-The trainer’s Royal Ascot runners usually run from the front.
+The trainer’s Royal Ascot runners usually run from the front (learn more about the Royal Ascot runners here).
 However, Dettori sat off the pace in the Group 2 race for fillies over five furlongs but lead near the finish.
 The evens favourite, So Beautiful, for O’Brien and Ryan Moore, weakened inside the final furlong and finished ninth.
 Who Dares Wins did favourite backers a favour by winning the final race of Royal Ascot this at Evens for King and jockey, Tom Marquand.

 After the fifth and final day of Royal Ascot 2020 the standings and number of winners are as follows: